In the 50th year since humans first landed on the moon, we take you back to Zambia’s attempt to achieve that feat.

-Including, that it will come as no shock to any woman who has been there that Cairo is ranked the worst city for women, in the world.
+Including, it will come as no shock to any woman that Cairo is ranked the worst city for women in the world.

 A Nigerian immigrant to the Bronx, New York, Osaretin Ugiagbe documents the lives of his friends and strangers on the streets.

 Few immigrants make the connection between their immigration status and the potential for deportation if they came into contact with the criminal justice system.